bgh-github/arch-uefi-cloudimg/README.md

 ## BIOS

-The unfortunate reality is most cloud/VPS providers still only support legacy BIOS boot.
+The unfortunate reality is many cloud/VPS providers still only support legacy BIOS boot.

 For these situations, the rather paradoxically named arch-uefi-cloudimg-bios build is available.
 This variant includes a minimal set of changes to partitioning etc. and uses GRUB as the boot loader.